willibrandon/SqlTemplateGen/docs/GettingStarted.md

 ## Next Steps

-Now that you've installed **SqlTemplateGen** and have seen a basic example, you can explore more advanced scenarios, such as handling multiple parameters or building complex queries.
+For more advanced query-building scenarios, such as handling multiple parameters, optional parameters, and dynamic queries, check out [UsageExamples.md](UsageExamples.md).

-For more examples, check out the [UsageExamples.md](UsageExamples.md) file.